gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 > Process Status

-This chart represents the queue to process on database.
+This chart represents the queue to be processed on the database.
-   1. Red is waiting to process.
+   1. Red is waiting to be processed.
-   2. Orange is executing the processing now.
+   2. Orange is executing the process now.
-   3. Green is process finished.
+   3. Green means the process is finished.

 > Job Execution Status

-Is  the last Jobs execution.
-Status column is very important.
+It is the last Job execution.
+The status column is very important.
-   1. Started mens that the Job is running now.
+   1. Started: means that the job is currently running.
-   2. Finished means that the last Job is finished and a new one is not started yet.
+   2. Finished: this means that the last Job is finished and a new one has not started yet.

 > Processing Time